 - World population growth

-    - Construction companies’ debt level remains high, notably in China
+- The level of indebtedness of construction companies remains high, particularly in China

 Sector Economic Insights

 Private housing is expected to gradually recover from the health crisis’ knock-on effects while the commercial real estate segment is likely to remain in difficulty in the long-term